-Grassroots LGBT leaders in small towns and rural areas will play a defining role in the next chapter of the Southern equality movement, as we strive to achieve full equality in every sphere of life and promote lived equality in every town.
-Through the Hometown Organizing Project, CSE empowers local LGBT leaders to promote lived equality in towns across the South.
+Grassroots LGBTQ leaders in small towns and rural areas will play a defining role in the next chapter of the Southern equality movement, as we strive to achieve full equality in every sphere of life and promote lived equality in every town.
+Through the Hometown Organizing Project, CSE empowers local LGBTQ leaders to do this work.
 We support these leaders with trainings, funding, leadership coaching, and other tools as they engage in advocacy, service and visibility projects.
 Check out our current HOP initiatives:

 Southern Equality Fund: CSE launched this fund in 2015 to provide direct financial support to grassroots organizers and groups doing vital work to promote equality across the South, especially in small towns and rural areas.

 “The LGBT South” Newsletter: “The LGBT South” is a weekly email newsletter that highlights the voices and experiences of LGBT people living in the South.
 This newsletter is helpful for journalists, public officials, movement leaders and supporters to stay updated on important topics related to our community.
 Sign up here.

 LGBTSouth Convenings: In fall 2015, CSE piloted these local convenings, offering one in Hattiesburg, MS, and one in Birmingham, AL. Working with a team of local organizers we planned one-day convenings that focused on a core theme that was identified as a key local priority – health and wellness issues in Hattiesburg; building effective collaborations and relationships in Birmingham.
 The convenings featured workshops, dialogue and community planning, and relationship building opportunities.
 We also offered a round of Southern Equality Fund grants at each convening to provide direct support for ongoing local work.